minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 annotate elements with attributes to override the default role and semantic properties of an element.
-For example, the following code changes the semantics of a generic `div` element and exposes it as a checked checkbox in the accessibility tree:
+For example, the following code changes the semantics of a generic `div` element and exposes it as a checked checkbox to assistive technology.

 ```html
 <div role="checkbox" aria-checked="true">...</div>